bluz71/nvim-linefly/README.md

 Lastly, if the fallback colors do not suit then it is very easy to override with your own highlights.

-:gift: Here is a simple example of customized _linefly statusline_ colors.
+:gift: Here is a simple example of customized _linefly_ colors.
 Save the following either at the end of your initialization file, after setting your `colorscheme`, or in an appropriate `after` file such as `after/plugin/linefly-statusline.vim`.